Morning Teleportation

 Morning Teleportation is an American psychedelic rock band formed in 2005 when Bowling Green, Kentucky, United States, natives Travis Goodwin (keyboards), Tres Coker (drums), and Paul Wilkerson (bass) met up with Chicago transplant Tiger Merritt (vocals/guitar), who had just moved to their hometown for college.
 In the last few years they have played at Electric Forest Festival, Bonnaroo Music Festival, and Sasquatch!
 Music Festival and supported The Flaming Lips, Cage The Elephant, Primus and Modest Mouse.

-On April 4, 2019, the band announced through their Facebook page that Tiger Merritt had died.
+On April 4, 2019, the band announced through their Facebook page that frontman Tiger Merritt had died.

 History

 In 2009, the band signed to Glacial Pace Recordings.
 On March 8, 2011, their debut album, Expanding Anyway, was released on both vinyl and compact disc.
 The record was produced by Modest Mouse vocalist Isaac Brock.